csev/cc4e/book/chap01.md

 if there is nothing but digits between 0 and 9.
 Fortunately, this is true for all conventional character sets.

-By definition, arithmetic involving char's and int's converts every- it before proceeding, so `char` variables and constants are essen- tiall identical to int's in arithmetic contexts.
-This is quite natural and convenient; for example, `c — '0'` is an integer expression with a value between 0 and 9 corresponding to the character 'O' to '9' stored in `c`, and is thus, a valid subscript for the array `ndigit`.
+By definition, arithmetic involving char's and int's converts everything to `int` before proceeding, so `char` variables and constants are essentially identical to int's in arithmetic contexts.
+This is quite natural and convenient; for example, `c — '0'` is an integer expression with a value between 0 and 9 corresponding to the character '0' to '9' stored in `c`, and is thus, a valid subscript for the array `ndigit`.

-The decision as to whether a character is a digit, a white space, or some- else is made with the sequence
+The decision as to whether a character is a digit, a white space, or something else is made with the sequence

     if (c >= '0' && c <= '9')